SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onPaymentAttemptFailed`

 This event mirrors `onPaymentTransactionFailed` from Checkout v2.
-Subscribe to it if you want to know when a payment attempt fails, and further attempts can be made for the payment.

-An error message will appear in the payment UI, and the payer will be able to try again or choose another payment method.
-The `onPaymentAttemptFailed` event is raised with the following event argument object:
+This event can be overridden if you want a notification when a payment attempt has failed.
+An error message will also appear in the payment UI, where the payer can either try again or choose another payment method.

+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnPaymentAttemptFailed",